brahim-kellou/open-io/README.md

 # OpenIO

-Detecting persons on real time and communicate with an arduino to open and close a door
+Detecting persons in real-time and communicate with an Arduino to open and close a door